Skip to main content

 • where trades are actually executing

-This can help confirm whether visible liquidity is being respected or absorbed.
+This can help confirm whether visible liquidity is being respected, absorbed, or aggressively traded through.

 Fine-Tune Entry Timing